department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/checkpoint.md

 You should also review the [Digital Standards]({{site.baseurl}}/digital-standards) so you're able to talk about which activities met which standards.

 We recommend preparing a presentation to guide the conversation.
-Post this in your team's Github "Product" folder so other Veteran Tools Platform teams can learn from your team's work.
+Post this in your team's Github "Product" folder so other Veteran-facing Services Platform teams can learn from your team's work.

 <a href="#">Return to top</a>